leandrogaspar/test-flow/README.md

 Ws server listening on port 3001!
 Rest server listening on port 3000!
+Main server listening on port 4000
-Worker server listening on port 4000
+Worker server listening on port 4001
 ```

 After everything is up and running you can start the examples: